 In addition, the University has appointed two EDI Area Leads (one for Arts and Divinity and one for Science) to further the EDI agenda within their respective faculties.
 These roles build on the existing EDI staff complement of our Head of EDI, two Equality and Diversity Awards Advisers and an EDI Assistant, which was further extended following the recruitment of a new Deputy Head of EDI post (commenced in April 2022).

 The University remains committed to attracting more BAME staff applicants.
 St Andrews advertised vacancies in various media publications, and the first Scottish university to do so, including:

 - Windrush Magazine (June 2018, June 2019)

 - Black History Month website (October 2016 to date)

 - Black History Month Magazine (October 2019, October 2021)

 - BAME Education and Careers Guide Magazine (November 2019)

-- Black Professors Forum website (the first Scottish university to do so).
+- Black Professors Forum website (May 2020 to date)

 Heads of School and units are asked to write out to all staff twice a year asking for their interest in sitting on a recruitment panel and reminding them of available and required training.
 This is a new commitment to support the diversification of panel membership and recruitment.